Jeff Messer – President

 Women’s Sub Committee

-Rosie Greenfield (Chair), Jenny Kelly, Pat Hallinan, Vinh Dang, Shona St Clair, Colleen Murphy
+Rosie Greenfield (Chair), Jenny Kelly, Pat Hallinan, Shona St Clair, Colleen Murphy

 The Club Captain and President have a standing invite to sit on any sub committees